Get the best tips for your career, job search and your life. Subscribe today (we send one email every 2 weeks)

 The more we emphasize something, the more clearly our listeners will remember it.

-You should employ this system in your interview in a balanced manner.
-When an interviewer poses the same question differently, this frequently occurs.
 If so, these are excellent clues that the interviewer is interested in learning more about a specific ability you have.
 So, don't hesitate to repeat yourself and make some points bold.

 3. Break the ice - Small talk